Deejarh/wcmc-tech-test-main/ui/README.md

 ### CI/CD Integration:

 - Add GitHub Actions for linting, testing, and deployment pipelines.
-### Improved Reactivity for Current Scientific ID:

-- Debug and resolve the issue to ensure currentScientificId updates correctly when the user changes pages in the Location tab.
 ### Enhanced UI/UX:

 - Add loading spinners for API calls.